Joan Curran: Later life

 After the war ended, Sam took up an offer from Dee to become Professor of Natural Philosophy at Glasgow University.
-In Glasgow, the Currans, together with a few friends, set up the Scottish Society for the Parents of Mentally Handicapped Children (Enable), which eventually grew to 100 branches and more than 5000 members.
+In Glasgow, the Currans, together with a few friends, in 1954 set up the Scottish Society for the Parents of Mentally Handicapped Children (Enable), which eventually grew to 100 branches and more than 5000 members.
 Later, when Joan was a member of the Greater Glasgow Health Board and the Scottish Special Housing Association, the needs of the disabled were always at the forefront of her mind, and she did much to promote their welfare.
 She took a close interest in the work of the Council for Access for the Disabled and helped improve the range of facilities, especially for disabled university students.

 Sam worked at the Atomic Weapons Research Establishment at Aldermaston on the development of the British hydrogen bomb from 1955 to 1959.
 He returned to Glasgow in 1959 as principal of the Royal College of Science and Technology.
 When it became the University of Strathclyde in 1964, the first new university in Scotland in 384 years, he became its first Principal and Vice Chancellor.
 While her husband was Principal, Joan founded the Strathclyde Women's Group and became its president.
 Joan Curran was awarded an honorary degree of Doctor of Letters from the University of Strathclyde in 1987.

 During the war the Polish 1st Armoured Division had been based in Scotland, establishing ties between the community and Poland.
 Joan promoted a special relationship with the Technical University of Lodz, and also devoted care and attention to the children's hospital of that city.
 Later she established the Lady Curran Endowment fund for overseas, particularly Polish, students.

 Sam died on 25 February 1998.
 While gravely ill with cancer in 1998, Joan unveiled a memorial plaque in Barony Hall, Glasgow, to commemorate her husband, and it was announced that the walled garden at Ross Priory, on Loch Lomondside, was to be named in her honour, and the Joan Curran Summer House would be built there.
 Joan died on 10 February 1999, and was cremated at the Daldowie Crematorium.
 Her daughter, Sheena, three sons and three grandsons survived her.

+Commemoration

+In 2025, Curran was one of ten women "who played vital roles during World War II" to be commemorated in a silhouette statue created by Standing with Giants for the Women of War exhibition at Lincoln's International Bomber Command Centre.